 Tudor barn – large group self-catering accommodation on Suffolk farm

 The Tudor barn (pictured left) is one of two completely separate large group farm stay self-catering options at Milden Hall (pictured right) in Suffolk in an unusual location and off the beaten track.
-Friends, families, cyclists, walkers, bird watchers, artists, re-enactors, civilised hens, christening and birthday gatherings - guests can get together in spacious, beautiful, ancient and unspoiled surroundings and amidst a sensitively farmed landscape – for a 2-3 night weekend or midweek break.
+Friends, families, cyclists, walkers, bird watchers, artists, re-enactors, civilised hens, christening and birthday gatherings - guests can get together in spacious, beautiful, ancient and unspoiled surroundings and amidst our sensitively farmed landscape – for a 2-3 night weekend or midweek break.

 The Tudor barn has been used to celebrate so many different special things.
 For one off parties – late Sunday lunch, dinner for 50 guests or drinks – click here for details, but for weekend house-parties – and possibly sometimes extra guests for a celebratory meal – read on!

-Garden and farm
+Garden and working farm

 The Tudor barn has its own garden space either side of the barn, one side fenced-off so that small children can be kept under supervision – and plenty of space for a barbecue and game of croquet and badminton.
-Beyond lies the farm museum, more unspoiled, listed historic buildings, and the 500 acre farm with tracks, castle earthworks, cornfields, woodland, ponds and meadows to explore.
+Beyond lies the farm museum, more unspoiled, listed historic buildings, and the 500 acre working farm with tracks, castle earthworks, cornfields, woodland, ponds and meadows to explore.
 We often get asked for activity ideas – we send you a full list on booking.